-Students are not to travel outside of Canada on their own, except if they plan on visiting their family during the holidays (please see Section 8.13 for further information).
+Students are not to travel outside of Canada on their own.
 It is the responsibility of the student and the student's parents to research and obtain the necessary documents required for travel.

 8.13 PLANS FOR CHRISTMAS AND MARCH BREAK